yigitkarabiyik/4d_sight/README.md

 the large image.

-there is a find_kernel function in the basic.py file which takes two inputs larde and small image.
+there is a find_kernel function in the basic.py file which takes two inputs large and small image.
 Transpose, mirror image by origin, x axis, y axis of small image obtained with first for loob.
 In the second for loob, get array of small image with rotated 90, 180 and 270 degree.
 In last two for loobs create kernel to run in the large image and compare both of it.
 If catched the